Mohammad-Nicke/OrangeFox-Recovery-A6plte/README.md

 > Selling, monetising, or using this recovery in any paid service is **forbidden**.

 - Do **not** steal, re‑upload, or mirror this work without **explicit permission** and proper credits.
-- If you use my port as a base for your own project, **ask first** and clearly mention the original source.
+- If you use this port as a base for your own project, **ask first** and clearly mention the original source.
 - “OrangeFox” and its logo are the property of the **OrangeFox Recovery Project**.
 This is an unofficial port.
 - I am **not responsible** for bricked devices, lost data, thermonuclear war, or anything else that happens after you flash this recovery.
-You do it at your own risk.
+Everything you do is at your own risk.

 ---

 ## 🙏 Acknowledgments & Contact

-A big thanks to everyone who helped with testing and bug fixing during the development of this port.
+A huge thanks to everyone who helped with testing and bug fixing during the development of this port.

-If you encounter any issue, need help, or have any questions, feel free to reach out:
+If you run into any problems, need help, or just have a question, feel free to reach out:

 - 📱 **Telegram:** [@Mohammad_nicke](https://t.me/Mohammad_nicke)
 - 📧 **Email:** [mohammad.nikparvarian@gmail.com](mailto:mohammad.nikparvarian@gmail.com)